 Warehousing and storage involve a lot of moving pieces, often with the use of heavy machinery.
 Humans, being humans, sometimes make mistakes due to distraction, exhaustion, negligence, etc. Automation is seen by many operations as a means of reducing this rate of injury by removing the human element from the most dangerous of processes.

 13. The warehouse and transportation industry sees costs in excess of $84 billion per week due to serious, non-fatal injuries.
 (Source)

 That is a staggering sum, which could be put to better use investing in growing the business and the industry, or else returning to shareholders and investors.
 Taking steps to reduce the human element, which is prone to accident and error, by automating the most monotonous and repetitive tasks, is an excellent means of reducing the number of workplace accidents.

 14. The average size of a warehouse today is more than 180,000 square feet, compared to 127,000 square feet.
 (Source)

 Today’s warehouses take up over one-third more space than they did a decade ago and are nearly three times more voluminous than they were prior to the year 2000.
 Stemming from an increase in SKUs and other factors, these larger footprints have led to increased facility costs.
 Warehouses looking to squeeze more usable space out of smaller footprints are increasingly looking to automation to get more out of the space they already have.

-9. Due to increased footprints, average warehouse renting rates have increased by a massive 28% between 2011 and 2015.
+15. Due to increased footprints, average warehouse renting rates have increased by a massive 28% in recent years.
 (Source)

 This increase, again, speaks to a desire to get more out of existing spaces.